Jazzar Pasha: Consolidation of power in Galilee

-In August 1775, the Ottomans, having secured a truce with the Russians, redoubled their efforts to end Zahir's autonomous rule.
-Zahir was defeated and killed on 22 August.
-Later, in September, Sultan Abdul Hamid I appointed al-Jazzar muhafiz of Acre, and prior to his departure to Constantinople, Hasan Kapudan Pasha, the Ottoman admiral who led the campaign against Zahir, handed control of Acre over to al-Jazzar.
+In August 1775, the Ottomans, having secured a truce with the Russians, redoubled their efforts to end Daher's autonomous rule.
+Daher was defeated and killed on 22 August.
+Later, in September, Sultan Abdul Hamid I appointed al-Jazzar muhafiz of Acre, and prior to his departure to Constantinople, Hasan Kapudan Pasha, the Ottoman admiral who led the campaign against Daher, handed control of Acre over to al-Jazzar.
 Al-Jazzar, using his influence in Constantinople, managed to secure promotion as the administrator of Sidon Eyalet with the rank of vezir (minister), but not wali (governor), in March 1776.
 He was also officially ranked as a pasha of three horsetails, the highest pasha rank, in the spring of 1776.

 While the administrative capital of Sidon Eyalet was nominally Sidon, al-Jazzar made Acre his seat of power.
 Part of the reason that al-Jazzar chose Acre as his headquarters was that the city's citadel provided him a more strategic advantage over Sidon in the event of a potential dismissal by the Ottoman authorities from his post; the central Ottoman authorities replaced provincial governors relatively quickly, either out of fear that a prolonged reign would lead to a governor's rebellion or in pursuit of bribes that aspiring governors often paid to gain appointment.
 According to historian William Harris, "al-Jazzar aimed to make himself indispensable, while respecting Ottoman sovereignty."
 Al-Jazzar's move to Acre was meant to secure his rule and he proceeded to strengthen the city's fortifications and stock up on arms, artillery and ammunition.

-Initially, al-Jazzar's power was effectively limited to Acre because Zahir's Zaydani kinsmen still controlled their fortress villages in the Galilee and challenged the new order.
-Indeed, al-Jazzar's official justification for relocating the province's headquarters to Acre was to eliminate the remnants of Zahir's realm still active in the city's hinterland.
-The most significant Zaydani opponent resisting al-Jazzar was Zahir's son Ali, who was based in Deir Hanna.
+Initially, al-Jazzar's power was effectively limited to Acre because Daher's Zaydani kinsmen still controlled their fortress villages in the Galilee and challenged the new order.
+Indeed, al-Jazzar's official justification for relocating the province's headquarters to Acre was to eliminate the remnants of Daher's realm still active in the city's hinterland.
+The most significant Zaydani opponent resisting al-Jazzar was Daher's son Ali, who was based in Deir Hanna.
 Meanwhile, Nasif al-Nassar submitted to al-Jazzar's authority.
-The Shia Muslim clans sought to make amends with the Ottoman authorities following their alliance with Zahir and the principal Shia Muslim notable of Tyre hosted al-Jazzar during his visit to the city in the spring of 1776.
+The Shia Muslim clans sought to make amends with the Ottoman authorities following their alliance with Daher and the principal Shia Muslim notable of Tyre hosted al-Jazzar during his visit to the city in the spring of 1776.
 Meanwhile, Hasan Kapudan returned to Acre in the summer of 1776, and he and al-Jazzar, whose forces were bolstered by Nasif's Shia horsemen, besieged Deir Hanna, which capitulated in June.
-With the defeat of Zahir's sons, al-Jazzar consolidated his control over Acre and the Safad area.
+With the defeat of Daher's sons, al-Jazzar consolidated his control over Acre and the Safad area.